Friday 12th May, 5:30pm - 10pm

 A one0mile circuit around the 11th century Lincoln Castle and through Bailgate.
 Racing is suitable for all ages.

 Take on part of the elite race circuit, perfect for amateur cyclists who want to improve their skills and fitness.
 After a long ride in the tough hills of the Lincolnshire Wolds, tackle the closed road cobbled climb of Michaelgate before finishing in Castle Square at the bottom of the imposing Lincoln Cathedral.

 Choose from 33, 60, 78, or 102 mile courses to take part in this fully organised event with electronic timing, feed stations, medical support, and even photography.
 Book on the ITP Events website.

 A thrilling series of 4 rider sprint races up the infamous and grueling Michaelgate hill, parallel to Steep Hill.
 Winners progress through until 4 riders race in the grand final.

 The Lincoln Grand Prix is the race for elite male and female riders and is Britain’s oldest remaining classic one-day cycle race - entering its 62nd year.

-The race starts and finishes on the historic Castle Hill: the women's 63 mile race beginning at 9am to finish around 12pm and the men's 103 mile race beginning at 12:30pm and ending around 4:30pm.
+Some of the UK's top riders will take part in both races which start and finish on the historic Castle Hill: the women's 63 mile race beginning at 9am to finish around 12pm and the men's 103 mile race beginning at 12:30pm and ending around 4:30pm.

 Apply to race on the Lincoln Grand Prix website.